Christy Giles & Hilda Marcela Cabrales-Arzola overdose death arrests

-Hollywood actors, David Pearce, Brandt Osborn and cinematographer, Michael Ansbach arrested in connection to the drug overdose deaths of Christy Giles & Hilda Marcela Cabrales-Arzola.
+Hollywood actors, David Pearce, Brandt Osborn and cinematographer, Michael Ansbach arrested in relation to the drug overdose deaths of Christy Giles & Hilda Marcela Cabrales-Arzola.

 The seedy side of Hollywood reveals itself….
 Three Hollywood men have been arrested in connection to the ‘drug overdose’ deaths of two women whose bodies were dumped outside of Los Angeles-area hospitals.